andy-ferdian/fb-wall-feeds-api/README.md

 ## User profile page [/profile]

-After successfully login with facebook, we can get userid and user display at this url:
+After successfully login with facebook, we can get userId and user displayName at this url:

 ```bash
   http://localhost:5000/profile